cloudfuji/devise_cloudfuji_authenticatable/README.md

 ### 1.)
 Add the following to your devise model

     attr_accessor :ido_id
-    devise :bushido_authenticatable
+    devise :cloudfuji_authenticatable

-To the devise() method, you can add other modules like trackable, but **do not use database_authenticatable**. bushido_authenticatable is a replacement for that.
+To the devise() method, you can add other modules like trackable, but **do not use database_authenticatable**. cloudfuji_authenticatable is a replacement for that.

 ### 2.)
 Modify schema migration

 Add the field required for the auth to work.
-For example, if the devise model is called User, add *bushido_authenticatable* to the schema like below.
+For example, if the devise model is called User, add *cloudfuji_authenticatable* to the schema like below.

     create_table :users do |t|
-      t.bushido_authenticatable
+      t.cloudfuji_authenticatable
     end

-That will add a string field called *ido_id*, which is unique to each Bushido user.
+That will add a string field called *ido_id*, which is unique to each Cloudfuji user.

 ### 3.)
 [OPTIONAL] Add ido_id to be indexed